Best substitutes for sugar

 Stevia

-Stevia is a sweetener and sugar substitute that is extracted from the leaves of the Stevia rebaudiana plant, which is from South America.
+Stevia is a sweetener and sugar substitute that is extracted from the leaves of the Stevia Rebaudiana plant, which is from South America.
 The sweetness of stevia comes from a group of compounds called steviol glycosides, which are up to 400 times sweeter than sugar.

 Stevia has been used as a sweetener in South America for centuries and is now used globally as a natural sweetener alternative to sugar.
-It is a zero-calorie sweetener, which means it has virtually no calories and it does not raise blood sugar levels.
+It is a zero-calorie sweetener, which means it has virtually no calories and does not raise blood sugar levels.

 Stevia is also known for its potential health benefits.
-Some studies suggest that stevia may help to lower blood pressure and improve insulin sensitivity, making it potentially beneficial for people with diabetes or metabolic syndrome.
+Some studies suggest that stevia may help lower blood pressure and improve insulin sensitivity, making it potentially beneficial for people with diabetes or metabolic syndrome.

-Stevia is available in powder, liquid, and tablets, and can be used in cooking and baking in place of sugar.
+Stevia is available in powder, liquid, and tablets.
+It can be used in cooking and baking in place of sugar.
 It is important to note that stevia has a slightly different taste than sugar, and some people may find it takes some time to get used to.
 Some stevia- products can also contain other sweeteners or additives, so it is important to read the label carefully before purchasing.

 Erythritol

-Erythritol is a sugar alcohol that is used as a sweetener and sugar substitute in foods and beverages.
+Erythritol is a sugar alcohol used as a sweetener and sugar substitute in foods and beverages.
 It is found naturally in some fruits and fermented foods, but the majority of erythritol used today is produced by fermenting glucose with yeast or other microorganisms.

-One of the main advantages of erythritol is that it has very low-calorie content and does not raise blood sugar levels, making it a popular choice for people who are trying to reduce their sugar intake or manage their blood sugar.
+One of the main advantages of erythritol is that it has a very low-calorie content and does not raise blood sugar levels, making it a popular choice for people who are trying to reduce their sugar intake or manage their blood sugar.
 Erythritol has about 70% sweetness of sugar, but contains only about 0.2 calories per gram, compared to 4 calories per gram for sugar.

 It is easy to digest and does not cause gastrointestinal problems that are sometimes associated with other sugar alcohols like xylitol and sorbitol.
 Erythritol also has a cooling effect on the tongue, which can help to mask bitter or unpleasant flavors in some foods and beverages.